-- For a specified term (often the majority of the useful life of the relevant assets); - Legal title is not transferred; - A number of associated service agreements including operations and maintenance (O&M) and co-location agreements.
+- The right to use specified network infrastructure or capacity; - For a specified term (often the majority of the useful life of the relevant assets); - Legal title is not transferred; - A number of associated service agreements including operations and maintenance (O&M) and co-location agreements.
 These are typically for the same term as the IRU; and - Any payments are usually made in advance.